Members of the Elijah Board of World Religious Leaders

 The Very Reverend June Osborne, England

-June Osborne is the Dean of Salisbury and as such she is the most senior woman in the Church of England, the senior priest of the Salisbury Diocese and responsible for Salisbury Cathedral.
+June Osborne is the Bishop of Llandaff in Wales.
 She represents the Church of England on the Board of World Religious Leaders.
 Rev Osborne has previously worked in parishes in some of the poorest urban areas of London and Birmingham and spent many years in different roles in the Church of England’s General Synod.
 She currently takes a particular interest in the Episcopal Church of the Sudan where she has responsibility for training their deans.
 She is married to a barrister and has two children who both studied at Oxford University.

 Cardinal Christoph Schönborn, Austria